'Jurassic Park,' 'The Shining,' And 23 Other Movies Added To National Film Registry

 Each year the Library of Congress adds 25 films to the National Film Registry, a list of motion pictures that it deems "culturally, historically or aesthetically significant" and thus recommended for preservation.
 The 2018 additions were announced Wednesday morning.

-These movies, and the 22 other 2018 inductees, join the 725 already on the registry.
-But before the inevitable arguments erupt, it is important to note that the Library of Congress does not intend for the collection to be read as a list of the best films in cinematic history.
+These movies, and the 21 other 2018 inductees, join the 725 already on the registry.
+But before the inevitable arguments erupt, it is important to note that the Library of Congress does not intend the collection to be read as a list of the best films in cinematic history.
 The movies chosen are instead meant to reflect American culture as compositions of consequence.

 "These cinematic treasures must be protected because they document our history, culture, hopes and dreams," Librarian of Congress Carla Hayden said.

-While it is she who makes the ultimate selections on what gets added to the registry, the public is encouraged to make nominations and can do so online.
+While it is she who makes the ultimate selections of what gets added to the registry, the public is encouraged to make nominations and can do so online.
 The films can be of any length, genre or style; the only requirement is that they be at least 10 years old.

-The contribution of the public likely helps the list achieve its mission of reflecting "who we are as a people and as a nation."
+The contribution of the public very likely helps the list achieve its mission of reflecting "who we are as a people and as a nation."

-Last year's selections seemed to follow an arc of nostalgia tailored to Generation X, who grew up with The Goonies (1985), enjoyed Die Hard (1988) in the audaciousness of early adulthood, and was ready for some non-traditional storytelling and reflection with 2000's Momento.
+Last year's selections seemed to follow an arc of nostalgia tailored to Generation X, which grew up with The Goonies (1985), enjoyed Die Hard (1988) in the audaciousness of early adulthood, and was ready for some nontraditional storytelling and reflection with 2000's Memento.

 This year's selections seem to reflect a generation featuring an evolving and more diverse cast of characters.

-Note: A previous version of this story incorrectly spelled the name of the movie Memento as Momento.